We're Cheaper than Winding-Up Needing Implants from Bad Dentistry

 We want to lead the way in a fight to get back what we believe is rightfully yours: your choice to educate yourself and decide what is best for YOU, not letting an insurance company choose for you.

-Our patients often become family because we provide one-on-one dentistry (patients are seen one at a time, ensuring the doctor's complete, personal attention).
-We do not and cannot service patients we are not totally devoted to full-body health, via the mouth.
+My patients often become my family because I provide one-on-one dentistry (patients are seen one at a time, ensuring my complete, personal attention).
+I do not and cannot service patients who are not totally devoted to full-body health, via the mouth.

 There is a terrific mass of nerve endings in teeth.
 Barbaric conventional practices in dentistry grind down and butcher nerves, causing them to transmit danger and chaos through the whole body.
 Dentistry needs a facelift, but there is no necessity to do so, based on patient demand.
 Insurance companies have solidified this belief.

 Make the decision that the subject of teeth and dentistry is not something you have to be a doctor to understand.
 Einstein once said, "If you can't explain it simply, you don't understand it well enough."
 We operate entirely on that principle.
-We believe that only good is derived from explaining things to patients in a simple way.
-It is a respectful, professional approach.
+I believe that only good is derived from explaining things to patients in a simple way.